GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Engageli comes out of stealth with $14.5M and a new approach to teaching by video remotely
+  - Augury taps $55M for tech that predicts machine faults from vibration, sound and temperature
      <hr/>

-      - *Zoom, Microsoft Teams and Google Meet have become standard tools for teachers who have had to run lessons remotely since the start of the Covid-19 pandemic.
-But they’re not apps necessarily designed for classrooms, and that fact has opened a gap in the market…*
+      - *On the heels of Amazon about to launch a new enterprise service to detect whether a machine is working well or not based on external physical changes in sound, vibration and temperature, a startup that has already built a big business in the space is announci…*

-  - Menlo Micro, a startup bringing semiconductor tech to the humble switch, is ready for its closeup
+  - Lead Edge Capital just closed on $950 million from a whopping 500 investors
       <hr/>

-      - *Sixteen years ago a group of material scientists and engineers at General Electric banded together to reinvent the circuit breaker.
-Now, Menlo Microsystems, the spinoff commercializing that technology, is ready to bring its revolutionary new switches to marke…*
+      - *Lead Edge Capital, a software-focused venture firm with one office in New York and another in California, was founded just 11 years ago.
+Yet it’s already managing $3  billion in assets through a process that founder Mitchell Green half-kiddingly refers to as …*

-  - Huawei plans to divest budget phone unit Honor: reports
+  - Coa wants to bring an emotional workout into your fitness regimen
       <hr/>

-      - *Besieged by U.S. tech sanctions, Huawei may be looking to shake up its smartphone business that has taken a hit after losing core semiconductor parts and software services.
-The Chinese giant is in talks with Digital China Group to sell parts of Honor, its low…*
+      - *When’s the last time you worked out your soul?
+A mid-spin pep talk at SoulCycle might make you shed a tear, but not in the way that the co-founders of Coa, Alexa Meyer and Dr. Emily Anhalt, want.
+The founders, instead, want people to ask themselves: When was …*

-  - As investors and founders mature, Vienna emerges as a European startup hub
+  - Latest Space Station crew docks in record time following successful launch
       <hr/>

-      - *According to Austrian Startup Monitor, entrepreneurs have founded more than 2,200 startups in Austria since 2008, with the number of tech companies growing 12% per year since then, significantly faster than the 3% growth rate for traditional companies.
-Home t…*
+      - *Typically, there’s a bit of a delay between when astronauts launch from Earth to the International Space Station, and when they actually dock with the orbital lab.
+This has to do with the relative orbits of the launch spacecraft and the ISS, as well as their …*

-  - Gillmor Gang: Home Stretch
+  - Engageli comes out of stealth with $14.5M and a new approach to teaching by video remotely
       <hr/>

-       - *On this edition of the Gillmor Gang, the live recording session was briefly interrupted by a rolling upgrade from Zoom.
-We’ve been using Zoom to virtualize what we’ve been doing for years with a combination of video switching hardware (Newtek’s TriCaster), a …*
+       - *Zoom, Microsoft Teams and Google Meet have become standard tools for teachers who have had to run lessons remotely since the start of the Covid-19 pandemic.
+But they’re not apps necessarily designed for classrooms, and that fact has opened a gap in the market…*

 <br />